 - Does a change in position change the nature of the headache?

 - Has there been any event in the past that has caused emotional stress?

 - Has there been any trauma to the head or neck?

 Based on the answers to these questions, the doctor will be able to pinpoint what might be the cause and nature of the headache.
 The doctor might even ask for tests to rule out underlying medical conditions.
 These tests include MRI and CT scan.

-There are a range of treatments that the doctor can recommend.
+There is a range of treatments that the doctor can recommend.
 The treatment will be based on your child’s age, medical history, allergies to drugs, and of course, the type of headache.

 One of the first things the doctor will recommend is that your child gets enough rest.
 This treatment is recommended if the headache is caused by stress or strain.

 The doctor might recommend that your child use pain medication in moderation in order to mitigate the pain.
 The medications should be used only as per the doctor’s instruction and under observation.